Even worse, a fifth don't expect to recover. Here's how to save your retirement from the same fate.

 Altogether, Americans have missed out on $2.5 trillion in retirement savings in the past five years because of these disruptions, TD Ameritrade calculates.

 “When a disruption occurs, often one of the first things individuals stop doing is contributing to their retirement savings,” McManus says.
-On average, their savings drop about $300 a month — and half of them also have to borrow money or take out existing savings.
+On average, their savings drop about $300 a month.
+Half of them also have to borrow money or take out existing savings.
 It takes a long time to get back into that saving mode.

 “The average recovery time from a financial disruption is nearly 5 years and during that time the average American loses more than $16,000 in retirement savings,” he says.
 “That’s a huge economic hit,” which causes half of disrupted Americans to delay retirement, or abandon the idea entirely.